Man-O-War Cay

 Man-O-War Cay is a small island in the Abaco region of the Bahamas.
-It had a population of 215 at the 2010 census.
+As of the 2010 census, the island has a population of 215 residents.

 History

-When the American colonies were successful in defeating the British in the U.S. Revolutionary War, some British Loyalists fled the country, traveling to the closest Crown territory, The Bahamas.

-Following the American Revolution, British Loyalists resettled to Man-O-War Cay.
-It is one of the early Loyalist settlements in The Abacos.
-Beginning in 1798, its residents started farming.

-Early 19th century settlers Benjamin and Eleanor Albury account for 70% of the island's current Alburys.
+After the declaration of the Bahamas as a British colony in 1748, several thousand English loyalists and enslaved people were relocated to the Bahamas following the American War of Independence.
+The land was provided to the settlers as compensation for land lost in the USA after the defeat of Britain.
+The settlers built plantations across the Bahamas.
+The Island of Man-O-War Cay saw its first loyalist settlement in 1798, one of the earliest in The Abacos.

+At the beginning of the 19th century, Benjamin Archer, a descendant of the British loyalists, owned the island.
+His daughter Eleanor married a descendant of the British Puritans, also known as Eleutherian Adventurers, who first settled in the Bahamas in the early 16th century.
+The couple became known as the town's founders and the island's boat-building industry.
+According to Albury family records, the town on Man-O-War Cay did not grow organically, but Eleanor meticulously planned out the town, including space for roads, a church, a school, and a cemetery.
+The couple had 13 children; the family is still well-represented and known on the island.

 On September 1, 2019, Hurricane Dorian made landfall on Man-O-War Cay in the Abaco Islands after 16:00 UTC with winds of 185 mph (295 km/h) and wind gusts up to 225 mph (360 km/h), tying Dorian with the 1935 Labor Day hurricane as the strongest landfalling Atlantic hurricane on record.
-There are reports of major damage throughout the islands which has been described as "catastrophic damage" and "pure hell."
+Reports of major damage throughout the islands have been described as "catastrophic damage" and "pure hell."
 In the days following the storm, CNN reported that 90% to 100% of all buildings on Man-O-War Cay had sustained damage.

 Geography

-This island is about 2.5 mi long, but relatively narrow, often less than 100 metres between the harbor and beach side of the island.
-A section of island called "The Narrows" by visitors and "The Low Place" by locals is exceptionally narrow, with a beach on both sides separated by a roadway built into the rock formation between them, less than 10 metres across.
+This island is about 2.5 mi long, but relatively narrow, often less than 100 metres between the harbor and the beach side of the island.
+A section of the island called "The Narrows" by visitors and "The Low Place" by locals is exceptionally narrow, with a beach on both sides separated by a roadway built into the rock formation between them, less than 10 metres across.
 The harbor side of the island faces Marsh Harbour, and a beach side runs the length of the opposite shore.

 Wreckage of the first USS Adirondack, which ran aground in August 1862, is strewn on the reef just northeast of Man-O-War.

 Governance

-Man-O-War Cay is represented in Parliament by The MP (Member of Parliament) for the South Abaco constituency, Mr. James Albury.
+Man-O-War Cay is represented in Parliament by the MP (Member of Parliament) for the South Abaco constituency, James Albury.

-Currently, Man-O-War's representatives on the Hope Town District Council, (which also includes two other neighboring Cays) are: Mr. Jeremy Sweeting and Mr. Arthur Elden.
-Mr. Jeremy Sweeting serves as the Chief Councillor for their District.
+Currently, Man-O-War's representatives on the Hope Town District Council (which also includes two neighboring Cays) are Jeremy Sweeting and Arthur Elden.
+Jeremy Sweeting serves as the Chief Councillor for their District.